Author:

 Jaanika Tork

-From 6 to 31 January, the University of Tartu will have its first Digital Cleanup Month.
-The university invites everyone to dedicate at least 30 minutes every week to get rid of digital waste and tidy up their personal or their unit’s digital space.
+In January, the University of Tartu will hold its first ever Digital Cleanup Month.
+The university invites you to dedicate at least 30 minutes every week to get rid of your digital waste and tidy up your personal or unit’s digital space.
+The second week of the Digital Cleanup Month focuses on cleaning up smart devices.

 The university invites staff and students to clean up different types of digital waste every week: